Desunovu/ariadne-react-store/README.md

 The API provides the following mutations:

-1. `createUser`: Register a new user.
+- `createUser`: Register a new user.
-2. `updateUser`: Update user information.
+- `updateUser`: Update user information.
+- `uploadAvatar`: Upload a user's avatar
-3. `deleteUser`: Delete a user.
+- `deleteUser`: Delete a user.
-4. `assignAdmin`: Assign admin role to a user.
+- `assignAdmin`: Assign admin role to a user.
-5. `addProduct`: Add a new product.
+- `addProduct`: Add a new product.
-6. `updateProduct`: Update product information.
+- `updateProduct`: Update product information.
-7. `deleteProduct`: Delete a product.
+- `deleteProduct`: Delete a product.
-8. `addCategory`: Create a new category.
+- `addCategory`: Create a new category.
-9. `removeCategory`: Remove a category.
+- `removeCategory`: Remove a category.
-10. `addReview`: Leave or update a review.
+- `addReview`: Leave or update a review.
-11. `removeReview`: Delete a review.
+- `removeReview`: Delete a review.
-12. `createOrder`: Create a new order.
+- `createOrder`: Create a new order.
-13. `updateOrderStatus`: Update the status of an order.
+- `updateOrderStatus`: Update the status of an order.
-14. `addProductToFavorites`: Add a product to favorites.
+- `addProductToFavorites`: Add a product to favorites.
-15. `createCharacteristic`: Create a new characteristic.
+- `createCharacteristic`: Create a new characteristic.
-16. `deleteCharacteristic`: Delete a characteristic.
+- `deleteCharacteristic`: Delete a characteristic.
-17. `addProductToCart`: Add a product to the shopping cart.
+- `addProductToCart`: Add a product to the shopping cart.
-18. `removeProductFromCart`: Remove a product from the shopping cart.
+- `removeProductFromCart`: Remove a product from the shopping cart.
-19. `setProductCharacteristicValue`: Set a value for a product characteristic.
+- `setProductCharacteristicValue`: Set a value for a product characteristic.

 And the following queries: